weecology/sad-comparison/chapter1.md

 # Discussion

-Statistical difference vs. biological relevance (i.e., is there enough difference that we can distinguish between possible mechanisms)
+####Statistical difference vs. biological relevance (i.e., is there enough difference that we can distinguish between possible mechanisms)
+Something about AICc weights and the number of parameters vs. the likelihoods and model fit and what that all means.
+Make the point that even if one model does win, the actual difference between/among the models might not be enough to conclusively thingy that the processes suggested by that particular model are the dominant processes operating in the system.
+Also maybe Ken's feasible sets?

-Different processes can generate identical models. (expansion of point from introduction)
+####Different processes can generate identical models. (expansion of point from introduction)
+This is a thing.
+For example, the negative binomial distribution, a purely statistical model of species abundance distributions, is also the predicted result of neutral theory at the local scale (Conolly paper).
+Actually, this might be a place to have that potential table with the form of the distribution on the left and a list of the mechanistic models that produce the shape of that distribution on the right.

-Paragraph on the Ulrich et al. 2010 paper. (limitations of their approach)
+####Paragraph on the Ulrich et al. 2010 paper. (limitations of their approach)

-Next steps: identify if there are explanatory patterns in winning model by taxonomic group or by space.
+####Next steps: identify if there are explanatory patterns in winning model by taxonomic group or by space.

 # References
 Connolly et al. 2014.
 Commonness and rarity in the marine biosphere.
 PNAS 111: 8524-8529.